Kreena30/Kreena30/README.md

 # Hi, I'm Kreena Desai, an Electronics Engineer :
 Currently pursuing an MSc in Advanced Electronics and Electrical Engineering at Queen Mary, University of London.
 I am an **Electronics Engineer** with a strong passion for chip designing, semiconductors, and VLSI.
-My expertise spans across analog and RF circuit design, embedded systems, and microcontrollers.
+My experience spans across analog and RF circuit design, embedded systems, and microcontrollers.
 I enjoy working on integrated system development and exploring the latest advancements in electronics and semiconductor technology.

 ## 📄 Resume:
 [Resume](KreenaDesai_Resume.pdf)